agathis-project/agathis-project/AP-8/AP-8.md

 - **Informational AP** documents useful information.

 ### 3.2.
-APs and the Repository
+AP and Repository

-- **Informational and Process APs** are always located in agathis-project repo, under their *AP-? folder*; the main text file, markdown formated, is named *AP-?.md*.
+- **Informational and Process APs** are always located in agathis-project repo, under their respective AP folder; *AP-?.md* is the main text file, markdown formated.

+- **Development APs**  are born as ideas in agathis-project repo then moved and grown under their own repo.
-- During idea state, **Development APs** are located in agathis-project repo, under their *AP-?* folder; the AP text file, markdown formated, is *AP-?.md*.
+  - while hosted in agathis-project repo, they are located in their respective AP folder. *AP-?.md* is the main text file, markdown formated.
-  These APs are moved into their own repo when they pass the idea review; at the time of this move, the *AP-?.md* file is renamed as *readme.md* and stored in the root of the repo, becoming the main documentation file.
+  - after they pass the idea review, development APs are moved in their own repo with AP-?.md file becoming readme.md in the repo's root.

-- The github **master** branch of any repo can be modified only through merge preceded by a pull-request; direct master editing is horrible.
+- the **master** (default) branch can be modified only through merging a pull request; actual work shall be done only on a non-master branch.

-- Actual editing of a repo shall be done only on branches; these branches are merged into the master following a pull-request.

-- All merges in agathis-project repository (holding informational and process APs) are done by admins only.
+- all merges in agathis-project repo are done by admins only.

+- the merges in development repo are done by authors with admin rights.

 ### 3.3.
 Informational and Process AP Workflow
 The workflows for HW and SW APs are described in their respective docs.